The Lost Vikings Talents

-Olaf the Stout greatly increases Olaf's HP; with it, he has as much life as Thrall does.
+Olaf the Stout greatly increases Olaf's maximum Health; with it, he has as much life as Thrall does.
 The block part of this Talent is a nice addition, and will help Olaf when he is facing Basic Attack centric Heroes, like Greymane or Raynor

-Viking Bribery permits a single Viking to defeat a Mercenary camp within seconds of leaving lane, allowing them to quickly return in order to soak experience and collect available Regeneration Globes.
-Once the camps are taken, players who have talented into Mercenary Lord may choose to travel with their allied Mercenaries, greatly increasing their damage output and overall sustain.
-It is not good to go for Viking Bribery in maps where you cannot bribe camps and split-push with them, like Battlefield of Eternity, Tomb of the Spider Queen, Braxis Holdout, or Alterac Pass.
+Viking Bribery permits a single Viking to defeat a Mercenary Camp within seconds of leaving lane, allowing them to quickly return in order to soak Experience and collect available Regeneration Globes.
+Once the Mercenary Camps are taken, players who have talented into Mercenary Lord may choose to travel with their allied Mercenaries, greatly increasing their damage output and overall sustain.
+It is not good to go for Viking Bribery on Maps where you cannot get much value from bribe effects as you will not be able to easily split-push with Mercenaries, like Battlefield of Eternity, Tomb of the Spider Queen, Braxis Holdout, or Alterac Pass.

 Level 4 Talents for The Lost Vikings

 Baleog's Basic Attacks and splash damage heal for 20% of the damage dealt.
 Healing is doubled against Heroes.

 Permanently increases Erik's base Movement Speed by 10%, and as long as Erik is moving he heals 34 (+4% per level) Health per second.

 Erik's Basic Attacks against Structures light them on fire for 3 seconds, causing 225 (+4% per level) damage.